NEW: South Korea resumes broadcasting propaganda through loudspeakers near DMZ

 With its secrecy and seclusion, us-against-the-world perspective and the fact it doesn’t play by traditional rules, North Korea was already unpredictable before it began experimenting with nuclear weapons and missile technology.

-In spite of severe economic stagnation, North Korea has put much focus on its military, carrying a huge standing army of 1.2 million plus 7.7 million reservists, more than a third of the country's 25 million people.
+While it has done little outwardly to develop its economy, North Korea has put a lot of focus on its military, carrying a huge standing army of 1.2 million active soldiers plus 7.7 million reservists in a country of 25 million people.

 CNN’s Will Ripley reported from inside North Korea, and Tim Hume wrote from London.
 CNN’s Jim Acosta, Jim Sciutto, Elise Labott, HyoungJoo Choi, Junko Ogura, Serena Dong, Paula Hancocks, Jamie Crawford, Joshua Berlinger and Shen Lu also contributed to this report.